20/12 7:30 PM

 Xhaka loves to feel the pressure

 If you receive the ball a lot, then you also need to know how to move it on.
-Xhaka is again the master here, with a division-leading 2,573 passes – way out ahead of Borussia Dortmund’s Nico Schlotterbeck in second (1,945).
+Xhaka was again the master here after Matchday 25, with a division-leading 2,573 passes – way out ahead of Borussia Dortmund’s Nico Schlotterbeck in second (1,945).
 Note as well that Schlotterbeck and the aforementioned Anton are centre-backs, sitting deep.
 Xhaka does all this in the centre of the pitch.

-The midfielder’s completion rate in terms of distribution is also an outstanding 93 percent.
-Only a few central defenders can beat that, but do so under less opposition pressure.
-Xhaka tops the Bundesliga for pass efficiency at +83.0, which means he has found a teammate 83 times more than statistically expected given the difficulty of his passes.
+The midfielder’s completion rate in terms of distribution was also an outstanding 93 percent over the entire season.
+Only team-mate Jonathan Tah could beat that.
+Xhaka topped the Bundesliga for pass efficiency after Matchday 25 at +83.0, which means he found a teammate 83 times more than statistically expected given the difficulty of his passes.

 He doesn’t just do the easy stuff, though.
 He’s cool under pressure like few others in football, and was the missing piece at the heart of Leverkusen’s play who’s capable of dealing with the strong pressing game seen in Germany.